It’s estimated that around 800 million people live in poverty around the globe. How can we help these people and what can YOU do to make real change?

 There are many things that we can all do to help end poverty right now.
 People, charities, and organizations need your support, determination, and for you to voice your concern.

-Here are 5 things we can do to help end poverty.
+Here are various things we can do to help end poverty.

 Your money helps but your time can be just as important.
-Whether you serve soup to the homeless in your own community or help build a school in Ethiopia, your time is valuable.
+Whether you serve soup to the homeless in your community or help build a school in Ethiopia, or co-ordinate relief efforts in disaster-zones, your time is valuable.

 There are thousands of people and organizations making real positive change through petitions that aim to help those in need.
 All they require is your signature to be heard officially by governments, world leaders, and big corporations.